Six Times Lighter Than Analogues: PNIPU Creates Aircraft Engine Noise Meter

 The interferometer operates in extremely loud sound conditions — up to 160 dB

-A new aircraft engine noise meter, an interferometer, has been developed at Perm National Research Polytechnic University (PNRPU).
-This was reported by the university's press service.
+A new aircraft engine noise meter, an interferometer, has been developed at Perm National Research Polytechnic University (PNIPU).
+This was reported by the press service of the university.

 The seismic-resistant device with an internal diameter of 50 mm weighs only 0.65 kg, while a similar device with a diameter of only 30 mm weighs 4.20 kg.
 The uniqueness of the new interferometer lies in its ability to operate in extremely loud sound conditions (up to 160 dB) and have a wide frequency range.